Unboxed-Software/solana-course/content/basic-solana-mobile.md

 ### 0. Prerequisites

 React Native allows us to write mobile applications using similar patterns as React.
-However, under the hood our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
+However, under the hood, our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
 This requires a few prerequisite setup items:

-1. [Setup a React Native dev environment](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
+1. [Set up a React Native dev environment using the linked article](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
 Go through the ***entire article*** following the steps using Android as the target OS.
-For convenience, we've typed out the high level steps below.
+For convenience, we've typed out the high-level steps below.
 Keep in mind that the source article might change from the time of writing to when you're reading this.
 The source article is your source of truth here.
     1. Install dependencies
     2. Install Android Studio
     3. Configure **ANDROID_HOME** environment variable
     4. Create a new sample project (this is only used to set up the emulator)
         1. If you run into the error `✖ Copying template`, add the `--npm` flag at the end

             ```bash
             npx react-native@latest init AwesomeProject
             ✔ Downloading template
             ✖ Copying template

             npx react-native@latest init AwesomeProject --npm
             ✔ Downloading template
             ✔ Copying template
             ```

     5. Run and compile the sample project on your emulator
 2. Install and run the Solana fake wallet